jefftranter/68000/toolchain/README.md

 root rights.
 Also: the entire install is now portable if your home folder is on a different partition.

 ### Usage
-Once installed, you can call
+Once installed, you can use `m68k-elf-gcc` to compile your own programs to run on m68k hardware!